 The Basics of Poker

-After the first round of betting is complete, the dealer will put three community cards face up on the board.
-This is called the flop and everyone still in the hand gets a chance to raise or call.
+After the first round of betting is complete the dealer puts three more cards face up on the board that anyone can use.
+This is known as the flop.
+Then for the final time each player gets a chance to bet, raise or fold.